Rhythmgulati/Sweet_Store_/README.md

 - **Code Assistance:** To generate boilerplate code (e.g., controllers, routes, Redux slices).
 - **Debugging Support:** To understand errors and suggest possible fixes.
 - **Documentation:** To refine explanations, improve formatting, and structure this README.
-- **Best Practices:** To get guidance on project structure, commit conventions, and setup instructions.
+- **Best Practices:** To get guidance on project structure,and setup instructions.

 All final logic, integrations, and design decisions were implemented and verified by me.